-Dogs are a primary threat for sea lion pups.
-Becoming a wildlife certified dog owner helps to keep our wildlife, and your furry friends, safe on the beach.
-This programme empowers dog owners to be better prepared for interacting with our spectacular coastal wildlife.
+Becoming a wildlife wise dog owner helps to keep our wildlife and your dog safe on the beach.
+This programme empowers dog owners know how to act to protect both coastal wildlife and their furry friend.

 - friendly (green)

 - would prefer to keep to themselves (red)

 With each lead purchased you'll also be donating to Dunedin’s Wildlife Hospital to help wildlife that is injured or distressed.

 Step 1: Complete the quiz for your region

 Step 2: Purchase a ‘Lead the Way’ dog lead

 Once you complete the quiz, you’ll receive an email.
 This will allow you to purchase an exclusive Lead the Way dog lead and to let others know you are wildlife wise.